 Beat the Draft

 Energy is wasted when there are drafts in homes.
-There are simple, economical measures that can be taken to ensure that you are utilizing simple green tips to winterize your home.
+There are simple, economic measures that can be taken to ensure that you are utilizing simple green tips to winterize your home.
 The most basic is to beat the draft.

 Weather stripping is not just for the frame of doors.
-Put your hand at the bottom of the doors to your home or apartment .
+Put your hand at the bottom of the doors to your home or apartment.
 Feel the draft?
 That is money and energy going out with the wind.
 Simple peel-off strips are available to attach to the bottom of your door to keep the cold air out and give you a lower heating bill.

 You may think of applying plastic over windows, but there are hidden energy wasters in your home.
-Place your hand under the bottom of the window sill.
+Place your hand under the bottom of the windowsill.
 In older homes, especially, there can be a significant draft.
 Either apply foam or tape in the space to beat the draft.

 The next draft guzzler is your electrical outlets.
 Unplug everything in your outlets, one-by-one.
 Place your hand near, but not directly on, the outlet.
 Feel that cold air?
 That is more of your money and energy going to waste.
 There are very inexpensive covers made for outlets to help seal them from the winter cold, which take seconds to install.
 Be sure to follow instructions and this simple green tip to winterize your home will cut down on your heating costs.